Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 1915Dr.
 Joseph DeLee, MD, obstetrician, founder of the Chicago Lying-in Hospital and Chicago Maternity Center for poor women, author of the “The Principles of Obstetrics”; identified by history as one of the two Titans and founding fathers of modern American obstetrics [Dr JW Williams being the other famous’Titian’]

 Obstetrics is held in disdain by the [medical] profession and the public.
 The public reasons correctly.
-If an uneducated women of the lowest class may [provide maternity care], is instructed by doctors and licensed by the State, [attending a birth] certainly must require very little knowledge and skill — surely it cannot belong the science and art of medicine[1915-C, p.117]
+If an uneducated woman of the lowest class may [provide maternity care], is instructed by doctors and licensed by the State, [attending a birth] certainly must require very little knowledge and skill — surely it cannot belong the science and art of medicine[1915-C, p.117]

 1915 ~ Dr. DeLee,The Teaching of Obstetrics“, American Association of Obstetrics and Gynecologists